Master of Library & Information Science

 - In-state tuition is also available to residents of the Academic Common Market states of Arkansas, Delaware, Virginia, and West Virginia.

 - Students may complete the program part-time or full-time.

 - All core courses and more than 80% of elective courses are taught by full-time faculty.

-- Student are not required to select a specialization area, but those who elect to do so can choose from nine career-specific specializations ranging from academic, public or school libraries to archival studies to digital content management.
+- Students are not required to select a focus area, but those who elect to do so may choose from eight career-specific focus areas ranging from academic, public or school libraries to digital content management.